jrsmith03/cache-sim/README.md

   - `-f` (file name of the trace to run csim on)
   - `-a` (custom cache associativity level; note- this applies across all memory levels)
 - The default associativity is 1 for L1, 4 for L2, and 1 for DRAM.
 The user can specify a value from 1 to 8 for further experiments.
+- The Traces are included with our submission.
+The script will work as long as the path to a different traces folder is specified.
+The individual traces can be either compressed or uncompressed, but we are assuming that the Traces folder itself is uncompressed.

 ### Run the `run.sh` script to print the output of all trace files automatically.
 - The script will ask for the path to the trace files.
 If you do not uncompress the files, the script will do this automatically.